theAayushbajaj/NHL-Milestone-Project/src/ReadMeTask2and5.md

 The program is called `baseline.py`.
 For this purpose, we train a simple logistic regression model on different sets of features from the First Feature Engineering Task.
 1. `baseline.py`: This part trains and validates a simple logisitc regression model using the features from the first feature engineering task.
 2. `baseline2.py`: Creates all figures into one.
 3. 'utils_ar_pa.py`: Helper functions for creating figures and formatings.
-This code is borrowed from student Paul.
+Student Paul wrote the part for figure creation.

 # Advanced Model
 This task is done in multiple parts.